robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 REPL stands for Read, Evaluate, Print Loop

-In MicroPico we have direct access to the Pico's REPL.
+Using the MicroPico extension in VSCode, we have direct access to the Pico's REPL.
 After connecting your pico by plugging it in to your computer, open the REPL by running any Python Script.
 (Use the Run button at the bottom of the VS Code window)

 ![REPL when its first opened](./images/openreplrun.png)